harrnish/mern-checkdeck/README.md

 # Background

 CheckDeck is a CRUD application created using MERN technologies.
-It has three parts where admin can create users, asign tasks to users, and update/delete the tasks.
+It has three parts where admin can create users, assign tasks to users, and update/delete the tasks.
 I have used bootstrap for the layout as my primary goal was to learn the development with MERN stack.

 # Project Screenshots